SNAP Benefits in Idaho: How to Apply and Qualify

 How to Apply for SNAP Benefits in Idaho

-Able-bodied adults without dependents generally must work or participate in training for at least 20 hours per week.
-Some exemptions apply for veterans, pregnant women, and others.
+Adults aged 18-54 without dependents must work or be in a training program for at least 20 hours per week to receive benefits for more than three months.
+Some exemptions apply for veterans or pregnant women.

 How to Contact EBT Customer Service in Idaho